-Why would you bother about speakers or monitors in the first place?
+Why would you bother about monitors in the first place?
 After all, headphones or your hi-fi setup could do the trick.
 The short answer here is: you need natural sound.
 Whereas hi-fi or PC speakers ‘tune’ the sound to improve your audial experience, speakers tend to reproduce balanced mixes that will work fine on most devices and for most audiences.

 Monitors vs. speakers